 - Maximum Contaminant Level (MCL) The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Action Level (AL) The concentrations of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow. - Milligrams per liter (mg/L) parts of contaminant per million parts of water. - Micrograms per liter (ug/L) parts of contaminant per billion parts of water. - Pico curies per liter (pCi/l) A measure of radioactivity. - Nephelometric Turbidity Unit (NTU) a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - Positive samples/month Number of samples taken monthly that were found to be positive. - NA Not applicable. - ND Not detected.
+MCLGs allow for a margin of safety. - Action Level (AL) The concentrations of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow. - Micrograms per liter (ug/L) parts of contaminant per billion parts of water. - Pico curies per liter (pCi/l) A measure of radioactivity. - Nephelometric Turbidity Unit (NTU) a measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - Positive samples/month Number of samples taken monthly that were found to be positive. - N/A Not applicable. - ND Not detected.